ccssmnn/tilly/src/content/blog/journaling-system/en.md

 That's where the idea for a dedicated space came from.
 I built Tilly to implement this approach as a single tool.
 One place for notes and reminders about the people I care about.
 With an AI agent that adds structure to my thoughts, not to determine what matters.
 Because convenience keeps you going, and friction kills consistency.

-## AI and Intentionality
+## Where AI Actually Helps

-Here's something important: I could lower the friction to zero.
-Let AI read my socials, record my conversations, allocate everything automatically.
-But with zero friction, the value of the journal becomes zero.
-The AI can't decide what's important to me.
-It can only add structure.

-I deliberately don't want my system to automatically scan my messages or calls and log them.
-I've seen AI friendship summaries, and they're not something I'd actually read.
-There's something about consciously choosing what to write down that matters.

-If something isn't important enough for me to write it down myself, it's not important.
-The act of thinking and writing creates intentionality.
-It forces me to reflect on what I actually care about remembering.

-AI can help after the fact.
-It can structure what I've already decided to capture.
-Organizing my thoughts.
-Suggesting reminders based on what I wrote.
-Turning rough notes into polished entries.
-But AI shouldn't decide what's worth remembering about the people I love.

-## The Real Lesson
+AI works best when it removes friction from what you've already decided matters.
+When you write something down, you've done the hard part: thinking, reflecting, deciding it matters.
+AI can organize your thoughts, suggest reminders, surface old entries, even help you craft messages based on what you've tracked.

+But it shouldn't decide what's worth remembering.
+That intentional choice to write something down is what makes the system work.

+## Why This Works

-The system works because it's simple and it respects my time.
-Every bit of overhead you add is a reason to stop journaling altogether.
-The moment it becomes a chore, you abandon it.
+The system sticks because it's friction-free.
+One place for notes and reminders.
+One app, not two.
+No formatting rules or perfect templates.
+The moment it becomes a chore, you stop using it.

-But there's something deeper: convenience is the real enabler of consistency.
-Not the fancy notebook.
-Not the perfect template.
-Not the app.
-It's removing friction from the thing you already want to do.

-I wanted to remember my friends better.
-I wanted to reach out with intention.
-The system I built does exactly that, nothing more, nothing less.
-And because it's easy, I actually stick with it.

-If you're struggling to maintain a journal, start here: forget about the system for now.
-Ask yourself what you actually want to remember and why.
-Then build the simplest possible structure around that answer.
-Anything else is just distraction.
+For me, this lived across two apps until I realized the split itself was the problem.
+Context-switching between tools meant less journaling.
+So I built Tilly to bring it together: one space for this specific approach.

 The best journal is the one you actually use.